coder/coder/docs/templates/creating.md

 If you'd prefer to use the CLI, use `coder templates init`.

-> The Terraform code for our starter templates are avalible on our [GitHub](https://github.com/coder/coder/tree/main/examples/templates).
+> The Terraform code for our starter templates are availible on our [GitHub](https://github.com/coder/coder/tree/main/examples/templates).

 ## Editing templates